mtlynch/mtlynch.io/content/notes/nix-git-bash-shell/index.md

 # No results
 ```

-The other option was to download an official copy of `git-prompt.sh` from Github:
+The other option was to download an official copy of `git-prompt.sh` from GitHub:

 ```bash
 # Download git-prompt.sh